top of page

 Tezza-4720.jpg

-Ashlee is a clinical social worker with a Bachelor of Science in Kinesiology, a Bachelor of Social Work, and a Master of Social Work (certification pending).
+Ashlee is a clinical social worker with a Bachelor of Science in Kinesiology, a Bachelor of Social Work, and a Master of Social Work.
 She believes in creating a therapeutic space that is fun, playful and honours the individual goals and perspectives of the youth and children she works with.
 Ashlee is passionate about mind-body informed approaches that promote strength, resilience, and wellness.

 Kelly Cassano, MSc, CYW, CYCP - Headshot of a person against a household backdrop